georgeh02/PokeScript/README.md

-# language
+# PokeScript
-A compiler for the language
+A compiler for the language PokeScript